oriolrius/avro-finetune/README.md

 ## Architecture

 - **`train.py`** is a lightweight wrapper that sets default configuration values
 - **`train_configurable.py`** contains the full training implementation
+- **`evaluate.py`** is a lightweight wrapper that runs evaluation with defaults
+- **`evaluate_configurable.py`** contains the full evaluation implementation with experiment selection
+- Both training scripts produce identical results when using default settings
-- Both scripts produce identical results when using default settings
+- Both evaluation scripts produce identical results when using default settings
-- No code duplication - single implementation to maintain
+- No code duplication - single implementation to maintain for each function

 ## Configuration Options (Advanced)